Get involved

 How do you know if your land has ghost woodlands?

-To determine if your land has ghost woodlands, you can:
+To determine if your land has ghost woodland, you can take a look at Future Woodland Scotland’s interactive ghost woodland map.

 • Check the Ancient Woodland Inventory.
-If your site isn’t listed, it may still qualify if there’s other evidence of its ancient status.
-You can explore this using the Ancient Woodland Inventory layer on Scotland’s Environment Map
+You can explore this using the Ancient Woodland Inventory layer on Scotland’s Environment Map.

 How do I apply for support?